Altanis-Wu/cege0043_quizApp/README.md

 ```
 cd uczlm97_quiz/uczlm97/www
 ```
 ## Tests
 After the deployment, you can test the App now.
-***NB***The questionApp and quizApp should be deploy and test separately.
+*NB.* The questionApp and quizApp should be deployed and tested separately.

 ###  questionApp
  - Start the PhoneGap App Server
  > ```
 >phonegap serve
 >```
  - Go to [http://developer.cege.ucl.ac.uk:31289/](http://developer.cege.ucl.ac.uk:31289/) in your browser

  - Click a point on the map and fill in the question form, then submit In the App homepage, we can click on a point on the Leaflet map.
 The function will help us fill in the latitude and longitude automatically (you can also type in them manually).
 After finishing the table, we should press the "submit" button to upload the data.
  >Simple question example:
  >title: Calculation
  >text: 1 + 1 =
  >answer_1: 1
  >answer_2: 2
  >answer_3: 3
  >answer_4: 4
  >correct answer: 2
  >Laititude:0
  >Longitude:0

 > We can also check the submission at [here](http://developer.cege.ucl.ac.uk:30289/getQuizPoints/30289).
 	 >This URL is based on HTTP port number 30289.
  - Switch on / off the question Layer
  On the right-hand side, there is a navigation bar.
 You can load the question point layer through the toggle switch button.
+  - Switch on / off the "Last Week Questions"
+A new map layer showing  map layer showing all the questions added in the last week.
   - Click on "Participation Rates"
 		-my daily rates
 		-all users data
-- Click on "Last Week Questions"
-A new map layer showing  map layer showing all the questions added in the last week.
  - Click on "Most difficult Questions"
  You can see the list of  the 5 most difficult questions.
-- Stop PhoneGap server and remove the quizApp code
-- Press Ctrl + C to stop the server.
+ - Stop PhoneGap server and remove the quizApp code -Press Ctrl + C to stop the server
-- Go back to /code directory
+	-Go back to /code directory
-- Remove the code
+	-Remove the code

 >```
 >pwd
 >/home/studentuser/code